zhangjue1993/Uncertanty-adjusted-label-transtion/README.md

 Please refer to ```act_config.json``` in each folder

 ## The generation of Pseudo labels
-Use torchCAM to implement grandcam.
+Use torchCAM to implement gradcam.
 The code can be found [Here](https://github.com/frgfm/torch-cam).

 ## Training
 UALT consists of three parts: Uncertainty Estimation Network, Label Transition Network, and Target Mapping Network, which are trained in sequence.